-- 1 I will not intentionally cause or attempt to cause damage to any school equipment including hardware or software.
-Repairs for misuse will be charged to the user. - 2 I will not install, remove, or exchange any hardware or software component from any district network resource. - 3 I will not install, copy, or knowingly infect a computer system with a virus. - 4 I will not copy someone else's work nor information from the Internet.
-Plagiarism will not be tolerated as per Student Code of Conduct. - 5 I will not delete, rename, move, copy or change any files or their properties, other than those files I have created or to which I am assigned. - 6 I will not use software that has not been district approved. - 7 I will not attempt to gain unauthorized access to the school district network for the purpose of, including but not limited to: - · Attempting to change passwords. - · Attempting to gain access to unauthorized files. - · Damaging other student's work. - · Attempting to install software on a network or stand alone computer. - · Violating copyright laws by unauthorized copying of software.
+- 1. I will not intentionally cause or attempt to cause damage to any school equipment including hardware or software.
+Repairs for misuse will be charged to the user. - 2.
+I will not install, remove, or exchange any hardware or software component from any district network resource. - 3.
+I will not install, copy, or knowingly infect a computer system with a virus. - 4.
+I will not copy someone else's work nor information from the Internet.
+Plagiarism will not be tolerated as per Student Code of Conduct. - 5.
+I will not delete, rename, move, copy or change any files or their properties, other than those files I have created or to which I am assigned. - 6.
+I will not use software that has not been district approved.

-- 8 I will not attempt to gain unauthorized access to the student information database either through the district network or outside resources. - 9 I will not use the school district network/technology to access, review, upload, download, store, post, or distribute materials that use language or images that advocate violence, pornography or discrimination or that may constitute harassment, intimidation and bullying. - 10 I will not use the school district network to transmit or receive abusive, threatening, obscene, profane, inflammatory, or disrespectful language. - 11 I will not use the district network to post personal contact information about myself or other people, such as name, address, phone number, age, sex, photos, videos or other personal information. - 12 I may not violate the terms of any applicable local, state or federal laws that may apply to any software materials.
-Any other violation deemed as misuse of technology may be subject to disciplinary action. - 13 I will never respond to, and always report to the teacher or parent, any messages that make me feel uncomfortable or that are from an unknown origin. - 14 I will never send a photo of myself or anyone else unless given specific directions by a teacher. - 15 I will never arrange a face-to-face meeting with someone I met on-line. - 16 I will never open attachments or files from unknown senders. - 17 I will never use Social Networking website unless directed to do so by a teacher for instruction.
+- 7. I will not attempt to gain unauthorized access to the school district network for the purpose of, including but not limited to: - Attempting to change passwords. - Attempting to gain access to unauthorized files. - Damaging other student's work. - o Attempting to install software on a network or stand alone computer. - Violating copyright laws by unauthorized copying of software. - I will not attempt to gain unauthorized access to the student information database either through the district network or outside resources. - 8.
+I will not attempt to gain unauthorized access to the student information database either through the district network or outside resources. - 9.
+I will not use the school district network/technology to access, review, upload, download, store, post, or distribute materials that use language or images that advocate violence, pornography or discrimination or that may constitute harassment, intimidation and bullying. - 10.
+I will not use the school district network to transmit or receive abusive, threatening, obscene, profane, inflammatory, or disrespectful language. - 11.
+I will not use the district network to post personal contact information about myself or other people, such as name, address, phone number, age, sex, photos, videos or other personal information. - 12.
+I may not violate the terms of any applicable local, state or federal laws that may apply to any software materials.
+Any other violation deemed as misuse of technology may be subject to disciplinary action. - 13.
+I will never respond to, and always report to the teacher or parent, any messages that make me feel uncomfortable or that are from an unknown origin. - 14.
+I will never send a photo of myself or anyone else unless given specific directions by a teacher. - 15.
+I will never arrange a face-to-face meeting with someone I met on-line. - 16.
+I will never open attachments or files from unknown senders. - 17.
+I will never use Social Networking website unless directed to do so by a teacher for instruction.